 As I walk by the Halifax citadel along Ahern street, you can almost always see drainage from citadel hill that spills over into the sidewalk and causes ice in the winter.
 Clearly, rainfall is exceeding evaporation on the Citadel, so that the citadel is a source of water to its surroundings almost the entire year.
 This figure shows that this is true generally of Halifax, with the exception of a few months in summer where evaporation temporarily exceeds precipitation.
 The rest of the time, the excess water flows out via rivers, streams, and gutters into the Atlantic.
 But this situation is relatively unusual.
 Most places in the world have a significantly longer season where the ground is in water deficit.
 This is especially true of places with Mediterranean climates like California, which receive most of their precipitation in the winter and very little in the summer.
 Hence they go into an extended period of water deficit in the summer, until the winter storage is used up and the soil becomes so dry that evaporation ceases.
 These types of places often require irrigation for agriculture.
 Although we have wet basements to worry about, we very rarely have water shortages ...

-This figure shows that the earth has warmed up by about 0.6 C over the last 30 years, or about 0.2 C/decade.
+This figure shows that the earth has warmed up by about 0.8 C over the last 40 years, or about 0.2 C/decade.
 This rate of warming is roughly in line with the rate of warming climate models project will continue for the next 100 years (at present CO2 emission rates).
 The rate of global warming will likely accelerate if CO2 emissions go up, sea ice and/or Greenland ice goes down faster than expected (appears to be the case), and cooling from sulphate aerosols goes down (i.e. less burning of sulphur rich coal).

-Also note that, in this record, the warmest year to date has been 1998 (other records suggest that 1998 and 2006 were basically tied).
-1998 was about 0.2 C above the smoothed curve suggesting that the 1997/98 El Nino warmed the earth by about 0.2 C. This is about equal to one decades worth of current CO2 induced global warming (we believe), so one would expect the 1998 record to be convincingly beaten in the next few years, especially if there is another El Nino event, as the trend in surface temperature from CO2 overtakes that expected from a big El-Nino.
-Some projections suggest that 2007 will be higher than 1998.
-We will see.
+Also note that 1998 was about 0.2 C above the "normal" for that time, suggesting that the 1997/98 El Nino warmed the earth by about 0.2 C, about equal to one decades worth of current CO2 induced global warming.
 The reason an El Nino warms the earth is that the thick layer of warm water that builds up in the western Pacific during La Nina years spreads (sloshes) back the central and eastern Pacific.
 This increases global average SST's, which then increases temperatures in the global atmosphere (with some time lag of course).
-Anyway, it is important to see the future global warming as a slow trend (on our timescales, fast compared with geological timescales), which is superimposed on faster natural variability.
+It is important to see the future global warming as a slow trend (on our timescales, fast compared with geological timescales), which is superimposed on faster natural variability.
 There is always a multiplicity of both natural AND human processes affecting climate, and it is extremely difficult to disentangle them.
 CO2 induced global warming can contribute to a trend in global temperatures but does not by itself help you understand questions like why 2007 might be colder or warmer than 2006.
 The year-to-year noisy interannual variability in climate will always be dominated by the ENSO phase, volcanoes, solar induced variability, other facts we do not understand, as well as just "chaos".
-Similarly, higher levels of CO2 in the atmosphere will tell us nothing about the year to year variability in hurricanes - changes in CO2 will only have the ability to affect the long term trend in hurricane frequency (a very controversial topic ...).

 Note that El Nino and La Nina are just different phases of ENSO.
 ENSO is the name for the oscillation as a whole (as in "high index" is the name for the phase of the NAO when the Icelandic Low is deeper).
 In class, I sketched the positive feedback between the ocean and atmosphere that brings about an El Nino.
 But why does an El Nino end?
 In other words, why do the warmest SST's and rainfall go back to their normal configuration where they are highest in the Western Pacific?
 I don't really know the answer, but because we live on a rotating planet, the equatorward trade winds will be deflected to the west as they converge toward the equator, and this drives a westward surface flow along the equator in the tropical Pacific ocean.
 (Presumably, if the earth spun in the opposite direction, the highest SST's would occur on the eastern Pacific ....)
 One would therefore expect the "normal" configuration to have high SST's and rain in the western Pacifc, since that is the location where the surface ocean waters have been warmed by longest exposure to solar radiation.
 Perhaps an El Nino event tapers off when the anomalous warming of the surface ocean waters in the central Pacific diminishes.
 The cooler water would become less able to support convection (rain), and the trade winds would intensify as the convection in the Western Pacific increased.
 In the early stages of an El Nino event, the warmer water in the central Pacific would be maintained by a flow of warm water from the west.
 Once this wedge of warm water in the Western Pacific drains away (that had built up during the previous La Nina phase), and the flow stops, the warm water in the central Pacific would likely cool due to latent heat fluxes (i.e. the warm water is the source of the water vapor for the convection above it and this leads to evaporative cooling at the surface.)